Signs You Are Dating a Man Child and How to Handle It

 3: Being Financially Dependent

 Speaking of money, financial dependence is a huge red flag you’re dating a man-child.
-Whether it’s asking you to cover their bills, relying on family members for cash, or just generally struggling with managing finances – it all points to immaturity.
+They may ask you to cover their bills or rely on family members for cash.
+They generally struggle with managing finances.
+It all points to immaturity.

 4: Immature Communication Habits

 Clear and mature communication skills are essential for a healthy relationship.
-But a man-child resorts to things like giving their partner the silent treatment or having outbursts rather than talking issues through.
+A man-child avoids mature conversations.
+Instead, he gives his partner the silent treatment or has outbursts rather than discussing issues.

 For example, if I even gently broach a difficult topic with Jim, he is quick to get defensive.
-Then he’ll either blow up at me or give me the cold shoulder for days until I apologize, even if I did nothing wrong.
+Then he’ll either explode in anger or give me the cold shoulder for days.
+He waits until I apologize, even when I’ve done nothing wrong.

 These explosive emotional reactions make it impossible to have productive conversations addressing problems in our relationship.